AaronDavidNewman/Smoosic/README.md

 ---

 ## Changes to Smoosic
+### Typescript migration complete (Halloween, 2021)
+All of the project files have been rewritten in Typescript.
+The UI, particularly the dialog and menus, have been redone in a more component-friendly way.
+I expect to create new pens that describe how to create new UI elements, and modify existing ones.

+Smoosic now supports parts.
+Parts can consist of 1-2 adjacent staves.
+They can contain their own measure formatting, text, and page/layout settings.

+There are a few different score-organization concepts that could get confusing:
+* Parts are assigned to 1-2 staves for the duration of the score, and can have text and formatting independent of the score.
+* Instruments are mapped to a stave for some number of measures.
+Primarly right now, they control the pitch offset, i.e. the key of the instrument.
+E.g. a Bb trumpet is notated a whole step up with +2 sharps from concert.
+In the future, this will be open for a lot of fun things like midi patches and audio samples.
+* Staff groups control the justification between staves in the full score.
+* Any permutation of the staves can be viewed (you can't do this in Sibelius), but staves that don't map to a single part will get the score text and formatting.

 ### Webpack migration complete (August, 2021)
 Typescript migration underway.
 Most SMO files are already migrated.
 Pens have been updated to reflect the new build target.
 This is merged to main branch.